morbrian/mormessages/README.md

 ## Getting Started

-Assumes JEE7 container, tested on Wildfly.
+Assumes JEE7 container, tested on Wildfly 9 and 10.

 1. Build runs arquillian tests by default.